cockroachdb/docs/src/current/_includes/common/basic-terms.md

 #### CockroachDB {{ site.data.products.advanced }} cluster

-A CockroachDB {{ site.data.products.cloud }} cluster with full operational capacity deployed in a cloud provider's network and compute infrastructure *dedicated* to each customer, which can be distributed over multiple regions for added disaster-resilience.
+A CockroachDB {{ site.data.products.cloud }} cluster with full operational capacity deployed in a cloud provider's network and compute infrastructure *dedicated* to each customer.
 In addition to infrastructure isolation, Advanced clusters can be customized with advanced security features for PCI DSS and HIPAA [compliance]({{ link_prefix }}compliance.html) at an additional cost.

 #### Request Unit (RU)